Tips for Better Beer Sales [WEBINAR]

 Know Your Market

-Carry (the Correct) Craft Beers Webinar
+Carry (the Correct) Craft Beers [Webinar]

-The Right Draft System
+Choose the Right Draft System

-Choosing the wrong draft system in your bar can really affect your overall sales.
+Choosing the wrong draft system can really affect your overall sales.
 A few common types include: air-cooled, direct-draw, and glycol systems.
 Some factors that should determine your choice are: the space you have available, how many drafts you can actually carry, and where your coolers are located.
 Knowing these things, and doing a little research, should put you on the right track to improve profit.

-In the bar industry, time and speed also equate to money.
+In the bar industry, time and speed equate to money.
 Instead of having your drafts spread out across the whole bar, group the beer towers together.
 This will allow bartenders to pour several different types of beer at once, rather than having to run back and forth to fill a single order.
 The increase in speed and efficiency will gain repeat business, and will result in greater profits.

 Of course if you’re making all of these changes, you want to inform your patrons.
 Whether it’s a drop in price, a new seasonal, or the start of a happy hour, people need to know.
 The TapHunter app is a highly utilized program in the industry for promotion.
 Evergreen’s simple dashboard also allows you to notify all of your social media accounts at once when you update your drink list.
 They can also help you to install digital menu boards that can alert customers of any new changes.